-This procedure has developed as a path dependent compromise between computation time and presumed quality.
 Results are not always fully satisfactory (perhaps impossible given some raw data).
 For example the resulting prices (unit values) are far from a priori expectations for a number of series, in particular less important ones.
 This is because, apart from some additional security checks, unit values are by and large considered a free balancing variable calculated to preserve the identity between largely fixed EAA values and fixed production (in coco1_estimb).
-The priority for EAA values has been reduced somewhat in the recent (2007/08) update but a more thorough revision would require to estimate production, market balances and EAA simultaneously rather than consecutively (first (a), then (c) for crops).
+The priority for EAA values has been reduced somewhat in recent years but a more thorough revision would require to estimate production, market balances and EAA simultaneously rather than consecutively (first (a), then (c) for crops).
 As this is infeasible for all crops at the same time the whole estimation would need to be split up differently in the crop sector, perhaps first for the aggregates and then within those.